montaan/montaan/TASKS.md

     [] Fetch configurable level deep
     [] Server approximates what's visible and sends that in one go [] Instanced rendering of all models
+    [] Limit number of glyphs on the screen
+    [] Cache zoomed out view into a impostor
+        -> No real limit to number of zoomed-out glyphs -> See patterns even in tiny dirs
     [] Move tree rebuild into a worker
         [] Serialize FSEntry tree into a buffer
     [] Optimize React prop flow (only take in absolutely necessary props)